‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 Jimmy Lake’s smile said even more than he did.

-On Tuesday — following his team’s second fall practice, four days after the Pac-12 announced a seven-game season starting on Nov.
-6 or 7 — UW’s first-year head coach met the media over Zoom for nearly 30 minutes.
+On Tuesday — following his team’s second fall practice, four days after the Pac-12 announced a seven-game season starting Nov.
+6 or 7 — Washington’s first-year head coach met the media over Zoom for nearly 30 minutes.
 He addressed strength and conditioning concerns and quarterback competitions and even congratulated the Tampa Bay Lightning on winning the Stanley Cup.
 And each answer came with an enthusiastic undercurrent.

 Pac-12 football is coming back.